 * Euro recovers from four-month lows vs yen

-* Sterling above $1.70 vs dollar for first time in 5 years (Updates market action, adds quote)
+* Sterling above $1.70 vs dollar for first time in 5 years (Updates market action, changes dateline, previous LONDON)

-NEW YORK, June 16 (Reuters) - The yen and the Swiss franc rose on Monday with the Japanese currency briefly touching a four-month high against the euro, as investors sought safety from Iraq's worsening conflict and a gas dispute between Russia and Ukraine.
+NEW YORK, June 16 The yen and the Swiss franc rose on Monday, with the Japanese currency hitting a four-month high against the euro, as investors sought safety from Iraq's worsening conflict and a gas dispute between Russia and Ukraine.

 Sterling climbed above $1.70 against the dollar for the first time in nearly five years, with investors betting that the Bank of England will tighten monetary policy before the end of the year.

-The dollar fell 0.23 percent to 101.82 yen at the low of the month's trading range, while the euro fell to a four-month low against the yen earlier before recovering to 138.16 yen in U.S. trading.
+The dollar fell 0.23 percent to 101.82 yen at the low of the month's trading range, while the euro fell to a four-month low against the yen earlier before paring much of its decline, last at 138.08 yen in U.S. trading.